 The concept of designated Primary Development Areas originated from a comprehensive review of the Land Development and Subdivision Chapter of the Oconee County Unified Performance Standards Ordinance.
-Completed in 2008, the review resulted in a series of amendments to the subdivision regulations, as well as the creation of a new Unified Road Standards Ordinance.
-The new road ordinance, which contains all standards related to the construction and maintenance of roads in Oconee County, also established rules allowing for a developer to recoup some costs associated with upgrading existing county roads.
+Completed in 2008, the review resulted in a series of amendments to the subdivision regulations, as well as the creation of the Unified Road Standards Ordinance.
+The road ordinance, which contains all standards related to the construction and maintenance of roads in Oconee County, also established rules allowing for a developer to recoup some costs associated with upgrading existing county roads.
 One of the key components of the process was the creation of a road upgrade list by the County Engineer.
 This list, which focuses on the safety of existing county roads, prioritizes those roads in areas deemed most suitable for future development.
 While roads in any part of the county are to be maintained at a safe level, those inside the boundaries of Primary Development Areas are to be upgraded to deal with anticipated growth and development.
-It should be noted that there are provisions for developers to receive additional consideration in exchange for including a portion of the proposed development as affordable housing.
+Future Land Use Map